tamaraprieto/SingleCheck/README.md

 ## Output file

-##  visualization
+##  Visualization

 The program generates a text file with with the following columns:

+This output can be inspected using a shiny app that it is available at

 ```bash
 CreateInputApp.sh <Samples.txt>